3 Key Benefits to Being Bilingual in the Workforce

 Several fields are desperate for bilingual speakers or those who can read and write in a language other than English.
 Bilingualism is a skill that many American workers don’t develop, so those that come into a new job with the ability to help out on a conference call or who can write copy in Spanish for international customers could land a great career – one as a translator.
 (More so than just the translator, by proxy the translator becomes the gatekeeper to the whole conversation.)

 Other places that are in need of bilingual workers is education.
 Schools need more than teachers who can speak Spanish.
 Schools typically seek out counselors, administrators and superintendents who can speak with all members of their local community.
 Healthcare is in a similar situation; many hospitals are stuck without enough bilingual staff, office workers or directors.
-Many hospitals pay nurses and other medical staff as much as 10% more than the average hourly wage if they they’re bilingual.
+Many hospitals medical staff as much as 10% more than the average hourly wage if they they’re bilingual.
 That extra pay could be as high as an extra $6,000 a year.

 Jobs are changing fast and your son or daughter will need to be able to adapt.
 A second language is a big step towards a better job with higher wages and more room for growth.